fenago/kubernetes-course/md/Lab_9.md

 Overview

-This chapter introduces the concept of using Volumes to store or read data from the containers running inside pods.
-By the end of this chapter, you will be able to create Volumes to temporarily store data in a pod independent of a container\'s life cycle, as well as share the data among different containers inside the same pod.
+This lab introduces the concept of using Volumes to store or read data from the containers running inside pods.
+By the end of this lab, you will be able to create Volumes to temporarily store data in a pod independent of a container\'s life cycle, as well as share the data among different containers inside the same pod.
 You will also learn how to use **PersistentVolumes** (**PVs**) to store data on your cluster